Veterinarians take good care of our animals. A large, well-controlled study revealed they may need some extra care of their own.

 “Veterinarians today cope with a physically and emotionally demanding occupation that is undergoing changes from increased competition to the declining ability of clients to pay for veterinary care,” says Jen Brandt, Director, Wellbeing and Diversity Initiatives, AVMA.
 “Veterinarians often find themselves giving up the things that improve wellbeing and provide a healthy balance in life.”

 What Happens Now?

-Investigators shared the study results during the 2018 Veterinary Meeting & Expo (VMX) on Feb.
-6 in Orlando, Florida.
+Investigators presented the study results during the 2018 Veterinary Meeting & Expo (VMX) in Orlando, Florida.
 “The study helps quantify the prevalence of mental illness and stress in the veterinary profession,” says Lord.
 “Now, we must work together to ensure that veterinarians get the wellbeing support they need and can continue in their important role of keeping animals healthy.”

 All in a Day’s Work

 A veterinarian’s workday can involve long hours, missed time with family, stressful interactions with workers and difficult decisions that involve the diagnosis and treatment of critically ill patients.
 “The job can be incredibly rewarding and incredibly taxing on mental health,” says veterinarian Linda Lord.